Ebony is located in southern Brunswick County, VA - en route to Lake Gaston from I-85

 Together, as stewards (natives and non-natives) of the community, we are charged to continue traditions of the past while meeting the challenges and needs of the future.
 Our charge is to do so by staying connected and doing our best to combine the best of the old with the best of the new.

-A reprint of this book is in the works.
+This book has been reprinted.
 If you are interested in purchasing, please let us know!

 William Ward Moseley's final tribute to the town of Lawrenceville, VA where he grew up and the greater Brunswick County is captured in his pictorial view of historic sites around the county published in 2014 - 5 years prior to his and wife, Pat, deaths just several days apart in 2019.
 Excerpts from the book are included below as being so relevant to our cause to preserve the legacy and heritage of the Ebony community.
 It is also included in loving tribute to their legacy and message that live on.